Video nasty: Obscenity and video

-The Video Retailers Association were alarmed by the apparently random seizures and asked the DPP to provide a guideline for the industry so that stockists could be made aware of the titles which were liable to be confiscated.
+The Video Retailers Association was alarmed by the random seizures and asked the DPP to provide the industry with guidelines to inform stockists of titles liable to confiscation.
 The DPP recognised that the current system, where the interpretation of obscenity was down to individual Chief Constables, was inconsistent and decided to publish a list that contained names of films that had already resulted in a successful prosecution or where the DPP had already filed charges against the video's distributors.
 This list became known as the DPP list of "video nasties".

 The lack of regulation of the domestic video market was in sharp contrast to the regulation of material intended for public screenings.
-The BBFC had been established in 1912, essentially as an unintended consequence of the Cinematograph Act 1909, and it was their responsibility to pass films intended for the cinema for certification within the United Kingdom (though local councils were the final arbiters).
-As part of this process the board could recommend, or demand in the more extreme cases, that certain cuts be made to the film in order for it to gain a particular certification.
-Such permission was not always granted, and in the case of the release of The Exorcist in 1973, a number of enterprising managers of cinemas where permission had been granted set about providing buses to transport cinema-goers from other localities where the film could not be seen.
+The BBFC had been established in 1912, essentially as an unintended consequence of the Cinematograph Act 1909, and it was their responsibility to pass films intended for the cinema for certification within the UK (though local councils were the final arbiters).
+As part of this process, the board could recommend, or, in more extreme cases, demand, that certain cuts be made to the film for it to gain a particular certification.
+Such permission was not always granted, and in the case of the release of The Exorcist in 1973, a number of enterprising cinema managers whose permission had been granted set about providing buses to transport cinema-goers from other localities where the film could not be seen.

 Public concern

-Public awareness of the availability of these videos began in early 1982, when Vipco (Video Instant Picture Company), the UK distributors of The Driller Killer, a 1979 splatter film, took out full-page advertisements in a number of specialist video magazines, depicting the video's explicit cover; an action which resulted in a large number of complaints to the Advertising Standards Agency.
-A few months later Go Video, the distributors of the already-controversial 1980 Italian film Cannibal Holocaust, in an effort to boost publicity and generate sales that ultimately backfired, wrote anonymously to Mary Whitehouse of the National Viewers' and Listeners' Association complaining about their own film.
+Public awareness of the availability of these videos began in early 1982, when Vipco (Video Instant Picture Company), the UK distributors of The Driller Killer, a 1979 splatter film, took out full-page advertisements in a number of specialist video magazines, depicting the video's explicit cover; an action which resulted in a large number of complaints to the Advertising Standards Authority.
+A few months later Go Video, the distributors of the already-controversial 1980 Italian film Cannibal Holocaust, in an effort to boost publicity and generate sales that ultimately backfired, wrote anonymously to Mary Whitehouse of the NVALA complaining about their own film.
 Whitehouse sparked off a public campaign and coined the term "video nasty".
 Amid the growing concern, The Sunday Times brought the issue to a wider audience in May 1982 with an article entitled "How High Street Horror is Invading the Home".
-Soon the Daily Mail began their own campaign against the distribution of these films.
+Soon, the Daily Mail began its own campaign against the distribution of these films.
 The exposure of "nasties" to children began to be blamed for the increase in violent crime amongst youths.
-The growing media frenzy only served to increase the demand for such material among adolescents.
-At the suggestion of the National Viewers' and Listeners' Association, the Conservative MP Graham Bright introduced a private member's bill to the House of Commons in 1983.
-This was passed as the Video Recordings Act 1984 which came into effect on 1 September 1985.
+The growing media frenzy only increased demand for such material among adolescents.
+At the suggestion of the NVALA, Conservative MP Graham Bright introduced a private member's bill to the House of Commons in 1983.
+This was passed as the Video Recordings Act 1984, which came into effect on 1 September 1985.